FundacjaMuseion/fundacja-museion-pl/README.md

 - HTML
 - CSS (embedded)
 - Vanilla JavaScript
-- [Jekyll](https://jekyllrb.com/) — used by GitHub Pages for static site processing
+- [Jekyll](https://jekyllrb.com/) — used by GitHub Pages to build and publish the site

 No external frontend dependencies are required.